 Until you hit a wall and all that Christmas spirit knocks you on your butt.

 Instead, pick the stuff that’s important.
-And know that it’s okay to stay home and watch Rudolph while drinking store bought hot chocolate packets (although you probably should mix them with hot water).
+And know that it’s okay to stay home and watch Rudolph while drinking store bought hot chocolate packets (although you probably should mix them with hot water – they get a little crunchy otherwise).

 Even if overscheduling yourself doesn’t wipe you out, disrupting your kids’ sleep schedules and routines over and over isn’t good.
 For anyone.